roflmuffin/CounterStrikeSharp/docfx/docs/admin-framework/defining-admin-immunity.md

----
-title: Defining Admin Immunity
+# Defining Admin Immunity

-description: A guide on how to define immunity for admins for CounterStrikeSharp.
+A guide on how to define immunity for admins for CounterStrikeSharp.
----

 ## Player Immunity